Koatty/koatty_proto/README.md

 # koatty_proto
-A converter to transform from Protobuf to Typescript DTO.
+A converter to transform from Protobuf to Typescript Class.